NNovachrono/PlaceholderAPI/README.md

 ## License / Licencia

-This project is under the MIT license.
+This project is under the Apache license.
 See the LICENSE file for more details.
-Este proyecto está bajo la licencia MIT.
+Este proyecto está bajo la licencia Apache.
 Consulta el archivo LICENSE para más detalles.

 ---